 Information technology support is provided by the Rutgers University-Camden Information Technology (RUCIT) office.
-Contact the office by phone at 856-225-6274, email at https://it.camden.rutgers.edu, or via their website at https://it.camden.rutgers.edu/about/contact/.
+Contact the office by phone at 856-225-6274, email at help@camden.rutgers.edu/about/contact/.
 RUCIT provides support for our technology infrastructure and is a resource for solving computer problems.